Rugby union in Armenia: Rugby in the Soviet era: 1960s to 1990

 Jacques Haspekian, part of the large Armenian diaspora in France, went to Armenia in the late 1950s.
 As a rugby enthusiast, he submitted a proposal to the Armenian Sports Committee to begin the development of rugby in the country.
 He did not gain approval as rugby was still regarded as a bourgeois sport by the regime, so he went to Georgia instead.
 Aspikian was to be one of the founders of rugby union in Georgia, later to become the strongest rugby region in the former USSR.

 In 1963, Aspikian returned to Armenia and staged an exhibition match at Yerevan between two Georgian teams.
-The game generated suitable interest in rugby and led to foundation of Yerevan's first rugby competition in 1965.
+The game generated suitable interest in rugby and led to the foundation of Yerevan's first rugby competition in 1965.
 Rugby teams were formed in Yerevan's main sporting clubs of Dinamo, Spartak, Ashxatanq, and Burevestnik, and the game was also played by several universities.
 In the 1966–67 season, the Yerevan Dinamo Rugby Club entered the top division of the Soviet Championship.
 The national team of Armenia was formed at this time, with players largely drawn from the Dinamo team.

 The Yerevan Spartak Rugby Club took Dinamo's place in the Soviet Championships in 1972.
 In a later season, Spartak reached the quarter-final stages of the Soviet Cup.
 However, the rugby teams were disbanded by the early 1990s due to the effects of the Armenia-Azerbaijan War and economic difficulties in Armenia following the demise of the Soviet Union.
-Armenia gained its independence from the USSR in 1991, but rugby in went into hibernation in the country for almost a decade.
+Armenia gained its independence from the USSR in 1991, but rugby went into hibernation in the country for almost a decade.